antnavteam/Fly_VR/README.md

 ## Acquisitiond_v143
 Executable from the C++ C_chill
 ## 3 DLL libraries camera_acquisition_
-use the standard one for normal use.
+Use the standard one for normal use.
 You can also find debug and print and no image DLL.